BillJr99/Ursinus-CS173/_pages/netbeans.md

 ![]({{ site.baseurl }}/images/netbeans/ExportToZip.png)

 Save your file with a `.zip` extension (that is, `MyProject.zip`).
 You can click `Browse` on the export dialog to choose a location like your Desktop.

+# Apporto
+The NetBeans IDE software is also installed on Apporto, which can be reached from the cloud.
+Here are [instructions](https://www.ursinus.edu/live/files/3550-apporto-instructionspdf) on how to access the software through Apporto.